 A real plan for the training and progression of players and teams is drawn up, based on this common core, from the development of basic techniques to team strategies, and from the joys of playing to the joys of winning.

 Over fifty competent, experienced coaches, supported by nearly 40 directors and volunteers, supervise each school, following a new rugby school model that is committed and responsible, thanks to the development of a partnership with Ferrero.

 This season, Racing eMetro 92 and Ferrero have signed a three-season partnership agreement as part of the "Kinder is committed to childhood" programme.
 Every child in the club's rugby schools is offered free homework support and there will be one-off operations for tournaments and matches.

 The parents of every club member can therefore register their child for homework support which is offered for an hour before each training session.
 Teachers and parents use a booklet to keep an eye on the school curriculum and adapt the support to each child's individual needs.

 To create stronger links between the elite and young players, to show the example of how first team players' careers have developed, each rugby school has two professional "Racingmen" as its godfathers.
-Karim Ghezal and Dimitri Szarzewski are the godfathers of the Le Plessis-Robinson rugby school, Henry Chavancy and Fabrice Estebanez of RCF Colombes, while Sébastien Descons and Johnny Leo'o are responsible for Racing-Nanterre rugby school.
-They'll be sharing their experiences and dispensing valuable advice at training sessions that they'll have organised and will be running on dedicated afternoons.
+Karim Ghezal and Dimitri Szarzewski were the godfathers of the Le Plessis-Robinson rugby school, Henry Chavancy and Fabrice Estebanez of RCF Colombes, while Sébastien Descons and Johnny Leo'o were responsible for Racing-Nanterre rugby school.
+They were sharing their experiences and dispensing valuable advice at training sessions that they organised and ran on dedicated afternoons.